Does the Quran Tell Women to Wear Hijab/Headscarf?

 Another important expression mentioned in the verse is the word ‘juyoob’, which means cleavage.
 This, we believe, is in harmony with the rest of the sentence in which the covering of the low neck is imperative.
 Moreover, striking of the feet comes next, which might attract attention to the breasts that would be wiggling as a consequence of the striking movement, considering the brassiere did not exist at that time.
 Then the verse makes an exception for those ornaments that are self-conspicuous.
 Big breasts cannot be hidden no matter what one does, as a result of physical movements of the body, or may become even more conspicuous when the dress under the effect of a strong wind sticks to the body.
 So the verse explains this as a natural phenomenon.
-We read in other verses that women nursed their children sometimes for two years.
+We read in other verses that women nursed their children up to two years.
 When her baby cries she may be obliged to nurse it in the presence of her next of kin like her father.
 This commentary provides us with the necessary elbowroom under the circumstances.
 One other point that corroborates our argument is the fact that this word makes no allusion to the hanging objects that adorn a woman since the verse also mentions that they can let their ornaments be seen in the presence of women.
 Dangling ornaments may, of course, be used to show off rather than be an object for seduction.
 The striking of the feet would not render conspicuous the finery or the jewelry of the woman.
 Moreover, there is the fact that adornments may be used everywhere.
-Even during prayer they may be used, so they don’t have to be hidden (7:31).
-From all of these it follows that the word ornament is used to refer to the breasts of the woman.
+From this it follows that the word ornament is used to refer to the breasts of the woman.

 "Do not say falsely, 'this is lawful (halal) and that is prohibited (haram)', inventing a lie about God.
 Those who invent lies about God do not prosper."
 (Qur'an 16:116)

-The Qur'an reveals that women have been blessed with great beauty, and asks believing women to honour this gift by dressing in a dignified and conscientious manner.
+The Qur'an reveals that women have been blessed with great beauty, and asks believing women to honour this gift by dressing modestly, ie in a dignified and conscientious manner.

-People with ill intentions, who seek to find justifications for their personal cultures and agendas will go to any lengths to find a Quranic verse they can use to promote their prejudiced views.
+Those that follow the religion of Islam seek to find justifications for their personal agendas and will go to any length to find a Quranic verse they can use to promote their prejudiced views.
 It is necessary for a true believer to remain sincere and objective, and use an unbiased approach to God's verses to dispel the myths.
-The above sorts of people depict a twisted view of religion and devotion to God, keeping people away from reading the Qur'an directly, thinking over it, and surrendering to God the true Quranic way.
+The above sorts of people place their man-made religions and the words of their mullahs over that of God's word in the Qur'an.
+The religion of Islam only keeps people away from reading the Qur'an directly, thinking over it, and surrendering to God.